Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Influenza, also known as the flu, is caused by a virus.

-There are 3 types of the influenza virus:
+There are 3 types of the influenza virus that can infect humans:

 The flu vaccine is recommended for everyone 6 months and older.